websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 ## State Nodes

 State nodes do not require user input.
-Usually, a _State_ node is used for the beginning or the end of the workflow definition.
-The workflow does whatever is specified in the state node's `actions` tag (a notification and/or a custom script) and then moves to the provided transition.
+Usually, a State node begins or ends the workflow definition.
+The workflow does whatever is specified in the State node's `actions` tag (a notification and/or a custom script) and then moves to the provided transition.

 The initial state node often only contains a transition: